valentina-b/book-my-wedding-wish/README.md

   1. Click on the 'Delete wishlist' hyperlink in the navigation or bottom of the page.
   1. You should expect a popup to open and ask you to confirm the action.
   1. Click on 'Delete' hyperlink.
-  1. The feature works if you have been successfully redirected to the thank you page and you can't access the owner view page anymore.
+  1. The feature works if you have been successfully redirected to the Thank You page and you can't access the owner view page anymore.

 Guest features: